 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D600 does not offer wifi capability.
+In contrast, the D600 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D600 and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.